Statistics and Geodata Analysis using R (SOGA-R)

-Welcome to the E-Learning project Statistics and Geospatial Data Analysis.
-This project is all about processing and understanding data, with a special focus on geospatial data.
+Welcome to the E-Learning project Statistics and Geodata Analysis.
+This project is all about processing and understanding data, with a special focus on earthscience data.
 In a more general sense the project is all about Data Science.
-Data Science itself is an interdisciplinary field about processes and systems to extract knowledge from data applying various methods drawn from a broad field of differnet scientific disciplines, such as mathematics, statistics, and computer science, among others.
+Data Science itself is an interdisciplinary field about processes and systems to extract knowledge from data applying various methods drawn from a broad field of different scientific disciplines, such as mathematics, statistics and computer science among others.

 Source: Blog of Drew Conway (2010, http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram)